KarimMohamed20/EgyptTracking-API/README.md

 # EgyptTracking

-## EgyptTracking is an advanced App to create track rides by Node JS
+## EgyptTracking is an advanced App to create and track rides by Node JS

 ### Still Under Development